omshub/website/README.md

 yarn fb:emu
 ```

-This will create a local emulator instance of Firebase, accessible via `http://localhost:4000` which provides the Firebase Emulator Suite for local services (e.g., Firestore).
+This will create a local emulator instance of Firebase, with local UI Firebase dashboard accessible via `http://localhost:4000` which provides the Firebase Emulator Suite for local services (e.g., Firestore).

 Next, to start the project locally, in a **_separate_** terminal instance run: